beerjs/meta/README.md

 See this thread from a local chapter: https://github.com/beerjs/abq/issues/6

 ## stickers
 Honestly, who doesn't love a good sticker.
-Right now stickers are a self serve process through [Sticker Mule](https://www.stickermule.com/marketplace/11293-beerjs)

-You get huge discounts as the quantity goes up.
-All sticker credits from sales will go back into more stickers for BeerJS.
-Hopefully we will be able to send stickers to people at some point for **FREE**.
-Just a thought, maybe find a sponsor who would like to drop $100 on stickers for your chapter.
-People are willing to do this, believe me.
+This is a great option if you want to buy a couple of stickers: [BeerJS Sticker](https://www.stickermule.com/marketplace/11293-beerjs)

+There is another option if you run your local BeerJS events.
+[Sticker Mule](https://www.stickermule.com) would like to support you, your efforts, and help our community grow.
+You will need to email [Justin Dorfman](mailto:jdorfman@stickermule.com), the Director of Developer Relations and he will help you out big time.

+Huge thank you to [Sticker Mule](https://www.stickermule.com)

 ## contact